Think you’re owed money from the car finance scandal? Here’s everything you need to know

 5 tips to avoid scams

-While this could help many people get compensation, scammers often target such schemes to trick people into giving away personal information or money.
+While this scheme could help many people get compensation, scammers often target such schemes to trick people into giving away personal information or money.
 Here’s how to stay safe when the scheme comes around.

 1. Verify official communications